 We had some gorgeous weather here in Texas over the weekend…sunny, warm and clear…the perfect weather to work in the yard, hang out on the porch with a refreshing beverage and grill some great food.

-This grill session called for something refreshing…a salad…but not just any boring salad…something light and cool…then it hit me.
-Mom #2 used to make this salad for special occasions when I was a kid.
-It didn’t really have a name, we just called it “that marinated salad”, but if we went to a potluck, my aunts house for an Easter BBQ, to the lake camping, or anywhere that called for something special, Marinated Artichoke Salad made the trip.
-I remember it was reserved for only special occasions because the ingredients were on the pricey side…artichoke hearts, hearts of palm, avocados…well these steaks were definitely a special occasion.
+With a juicy ribeye, I love a great salad….but not just any boring salad…something light, cool and full of flavor…then it hit me.
+Mom #2 used to make this artichoke salad for special occasions when I was a kid.
+It didn’t really have a name, we just called it “that marinated salad”, but if we went to a potluck, my aunts house for an Easter BBQ, to the lake camping, or anywhere that called for something special, this Marinated Artichoke Salad made the trip.

 The mixture of textures is what makes Marinated Artichoke Salad so special.
 The creaminess of the avocado, the juicy tomatoes, crunchy, cool cucumbers, firm artichoke hearts and delicate hearts of palm in a tangy, herb-y, garlicky dressing makes for a crazy good combination.
 If you like onion, you could also add some thinly sliced purple onion to the mix, but why mess with yummy perfection.

 Do your guests a favor…serve up a big bowl of Marinated Artichoke Salad at your next potluck, Easter BBQ or Fourth of July cookout.
+Low carb, keto friendly and dairy AND gluten free, it’s a crowd pleaser!
 I promise you won’t miss the potato salad!

 - 1/2 cup olive oil

 - 1/4 teaspoon Pyure or 1/2 tsp Lakanto Sweetener

 - 1/4 teaspoon seasoned salt gluten free